CHGLtd/sftp-upload-on-change/README.md

+# 🚨I no longer maintain this package

+I no longer use Atom, so if anyone wants to take over this repository, let me know and I'll transfer ownership to you.

 # sftp-upload-on-change for Atom

 An Atom package that listens for changes (updates and deletes only for now) in your project directory and updates the server correspondingly using SFTP.